kaarl77/memory-mate/DOC.md

 2. **Tab Structure**:
    - Home: Dashboard with summary information
    - Journal: List and management of journal entries
-   - Reminders: List and management of reminders
+   - Reminders: List and management of index
    - Profile: User settings and information

 3. **Screen Transitions**: